Orbital welding

-Orbital welding is a specialized area of welding whereby the arc is rotated mechanically through 360° (180 degrees in double up welding) around a static workpiece, an object such as a pipe, in a continuous process.
+Orbital welding is a specialized area of arc welding whereby the arc is rotated mechanically through 360° (180° in double up welding) around a static workpiece, such as a pipe, in a continuous process.
 This method and technology was developed to address the issue of operator error in manual gas tungsten arc welding (GTAW) applications requiring precision tube and pipe welding.
 To ensure high-quality repeatable welds a more stringent weld criteria was set by the ASME.

 In orbital welding, an automated computer-controlled process runs with little intervention from the operator.

 History

 Rodrick Rohrberg of North American Aviation invented the orbital welding process to address fuel and hydraulic fluids leaking in and around the plumbing of the X-15 Rocket Research plane.

 Equipment

 The main components of the typical orbital welding system are the power supply with integrated computer control, the welding head, and either a wire feed mechanism or a presharpened tungsten electrode.
 Welding of certain sizes and material types will also require a water/coolant system.
 There are a large number of factors that influence the welding result.
 These aspects include the arc length, magnitude, and pulse frequency of the welding current, welding speed, inert shielding gas, parent material, filler material, weld preparation, and thermal conductivity.
 Ultimately, a high-quality weld is achieved through detailed knowledge of how to precisely adjust all these parameters for each individual welding task.